 Caltrans has a formal reporting system for recurrent congestion.
 The MPR also reports Bottleneck locations.
-PeMS is also used to determine bottleneck locations.
-PeMS defines a bottleneck as "a persistent and significant drop in speed between two locations on a freeway."
-Bottlenecks are determined by the bottleneck identification algorithm in PeMS.
+EPeMS is also used to determine bottleneck locations.
+PEMS defines a bottleneck as "a persistent and significant drop in speed between two locations on a freeway."
+Bottlenecks are determined by the bottleneck identification algorithm (BIA) in PEMS.
 This algorithm looks at speeds along a facility and declares a bottleneck at a location where there has been a drop in speed of at least 20 mph between the current detector and the detector immediately downstream.
 This speed drop must persist for at least five out of any seven contiguous five-minute data points, and the speed at the detector in question must be below 40 mph.
-While PeMS identifies the detector locations where these conditions are met, these bottleneck locations are only approximate (based on the locations where detectors are present).
-The bottlenecks identified through the PeMS Bottleneck Identification Algorithm are filtered by a number of factors to obtain the bottlenecks mapped in the documents below.
+While PEMS identifies the detector locations where these conditions are met, these bottleneck locations are only approximate (based on the locations where detectors are present).
+The bottlenecks identified through the PEMS BIA are filtered by a number of factors to obtain the bottlenecks mapped in the documents below.
 This filtering was done to create a consistent bottleneck analysis process for all districts, and to only report bottlenecks that are recurrent and causing large amounts of delay.
 The bottlenecks reported include bottleneck locations that were active on at least 20 percent of all weekdays during the year, persisted for at least 15 minutes on average, and caused more than 100 vehicle hours of delay (VHD) per weekday.

-The following pages show Caltrans most recent Average Annual Daily Trips (AADT) maps for Solano County and the surrounding area.
-Note that these maps are based on 2015 data.
+The following pages show Caltrans' most recent Average Annual Daily Trips (AADT) maps for Solano County and the surrounding area.
+Note that these maps are based on 2016 data.
+North is upward for all maps.